 The State Treasurer obtains a credit rating from at least one of the major credit rating agencies for most lease/purchase transactions.
 Administrative controls imposed by the State Treasurer have been cited by these firms as a major factor in their assignment of an investment grade rating of Aa2.
 The Lease/Purchase Program allows state agencies to benefit from the state's high credit quality and assures access to the lowest possible interest rates.

 How the Lease/Purchase Program Works

 Real estate transactions, including land and building acquisition, construction, and renovation, must first be authorized by the state Legislature.
+Large IT projects must also be authorized by the state Legislature.
 The State Treasurer requires that all authorizations be current in order to be eligible for financing.
 Authorizations lapse at the end of the biennium.
 If a financing contract has not been completed by the last day of a biennium, a project must be re-authorized in the ensuing biennium capital budget in order to be financed.